Cral-Cactus/wc-sale-discord-notifications/readme.txt

 1. Picture of the plugin dashboard

 == Changelog ==

+= 2.0 =
+* Order status notifications fix and added option to exclude product images from embeds.

 = 1.9 =
 * Added notifications for changes in order status.